 Blog and Write Articles — this helps publicise your book, but importantly, grows an author brand (or platform).

 As part of a contracted service, we can give you further coaching or training on publishing for profit elements.

 For editing, Jennifer does it on Google Docs with suggestions.
-For publicising your work, we give you a Marketing Plan that includes the low-cost tools, places to contact media, and places to find bloggers to review, so that it’s a quicker route to success for you.
+For publicising your work, we give you a Marketing Plan that includes easy software, places to publish in the local media and places to find bloggers to review books, so that it’s a quicker route to success for you.